cilium/cilium.io/CONTRIBUTING.md

 Please see the [Event Guidelines](https://github.com/cilium/cilium.io/blob/main/Events-Guidelines.md).

+## Listing Labs

+In order to be listed on the [Cilium Labs Page](https://cilium.io/labs), the following requirements must be met:

+- The PR adding the lab needs to be approved by a Cilium Committer
+- The lab should focus on the open source project
+- The lab must be solely about the Cilium project and/or related sub-projects
+- The lab must put the project in a positive light

 ## Documentation

 The source for the Cilium docs is hosted in the main [cilium/cilium](https://github.com/cilium/cilium) repository.